Skip to article frontmatterSkip to article content

 Let’s break down the equation step-by-step:

-2. The Scaling (dk\sqrt{d_k}): We shrink the scores to prevent exploding values.
+2. The Scaling (dk\sqrt{d_k}): We shrink the scores by dividing by dk\sqrt{d_k} (where dkd_k is the dimension of the Q and K vectors) to prevent exploding values.

 3. Softmax (The Probability): We convert scores into probabilities that sum to 1.0.